-The YMCA BC has been providing child care in Prince George since 1978.
+The YMCA BC has been providing child care in BC since 1976.

-We are located in six communities, at 16 locations throughout Northern BC.
-We are the largest provider of licensed child care in our region, care for children from three months to twelve years of age.
+We are located in twelve communities, at 30 locations throughout Northern & Interior BC.
+We are the largest provider of licensed child care in our region, caring for children from three months to 12 years of age.

-Our child care staff are qualified caregivers who believe in the Y core values or caring, honesty, respect, responsibility, and inclusivity - they genuinely like children and understand and appreciate their differences.
+Our child care staff are qualified caregivers who believe in the YMCA core values or caring, honesty, respect, responsibility, and inclusivity - they genuinely like children, understand, and appreciate their differences.
 YMCA child care staff are licensed, have earned ECE and ECE Assistant accreditation in addition to internal training in the Playing to Learn curriculum.
-Their training allows them to recognize behaviour that indicates distress, provide loving and warm guidance, tailor games and activities to the ages and interests of the children and work with parents in their child's development.
+Their training allows them to recognize behaviour that indicates distress, provide loving and warm guidance, tailor games and activities to the ages and interests of the children, and work with parents/guardians in their child's development.

-YMCA child-centered programming develops imagination, encourages learning and promotes life skills and positive values.
-Our Centres are clean, safe and comfortable with quiet spaces for rest as well as both indoor and outdoor play experiences.
+YMCA child-centered programming develops imagination, encourages learning, and promotes life skills and positive values.
+Our centres are clean, safe, and comfortable with quiet spaces for rest as well as both indoor and outdoor play experiences.

-With 160 years of experience in providing programs for children and youth the YMCA has grown to be the largest provider of not-for-profit child care in Canada - 55,000 children annually.
+With 160 years of experience in providing programs for children and youth, the YMCA has grown to be the largest provider of not-for-profit child care in Canada - caring for 55,000 children annually.